ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 ```

 And it would run four tests, one for each directory in fixtures containing a file starting with "`code`" or "`exec`".

-An interesting option to pass to `pluginTester`is `babel`:  This is used to provide your own implementation of babel.
-This is particularly useful if you want to use a different version of babel.

-[Another is `babelOptions`](https://github.com/babel-utils/babel-plugin-tester/blob/master/README.md#babeloptions).
-This is used to configure babel.
-If provided,

 ##### `code.js`